-Bequests are handled by the Treasury Solicitor, who conducts all negotiations with executors and trustees, and then passes cash or Government securities to the CRND.
+Bequests are handled by the Treasury Solicitor, who conducts all negotiations with executors and trustees, and then passes cash or government securities to the CRND.
 Annually, the cash held is used to buy gilts from the market for cancellation, which reduces the National Debt.

-The account presents the receipts, payments, and transactions in securities, (including those transferred and cancelled), during the year ended 31 March 2015, and the net securities balance held at that date.
+The account presents the receipts, payments, and transactions in securities during the year ended 31 March 2016, and the net securities balance held at that date.